-I have analysed two parallels between the KR and the PS.
-One of them is a proper parallel – the two stories about a box thrown into the sea are clearly descended from a common prototype, and the Christian version is primary.
-My assumption is based not only on the similarity of numerous plot elements, but also on the verbal echoes of the Greek prototype.
-The second parallel is an example of a common motif, namely, a single plot item, the treasure in the stomach of the fish.
-This motif came from the ancient Orient to the Mediterranean Basin earlier, but around the same time, and it was borrowed by the two storytellers – the Christian and the rabbi.
+One of the parallel traditions in Kohelet Rabbah and Pratum spirituale is a proper parallel—the two stories about a box thrown into the sea are clearly descended from a common prototype, and the Christian version is primary.
+My conclusion is based not only on the similarity of numerous plot elements, but also on the verbal echoes of the Greek prototype.
+The second parallel is an example of a common motif, namely, a single plot item: the treasure in the belly of the fish.
+This motif came from the ancient Orient to the Mediterranean Basin earlier than these texts, but around the same time, and it was borrowed by the two storytellers—Christian and Jewish.
 The clumsiness of the plot in KR is patent.
 The much-elaborated version in PS, by contrast, seems to indicate that KR is dependent on the Christian story.
-Thus, despite the differences between the two examples discussed above, while the first has many plot components in common and the second only one, they are complementary.
-My rummaging in the small boxes of Late Antique rabbinic and Christian narrative, then, has yielded a find: the proximity of the two literary traditions can be assumed because of these two parallels.
+Thus, despite the differences between the two examples of parallel stories, while the first has many plot components in common and the second only one, they are complementary.
+Rummaging in the small boxes of late antique rabbinic and Christian narrative, then, has yielded a find: the proximity of the two literary traditions can be assumed because of these two parallels.
 Considering the textual parallels has afforded us a glimpse of the common culture that lies behind these texts and shapes these stories.
-I hope that this study, together with others, will further the development of a particular avenue of investigation, which argues that a comparative analysis of Jewish and Christian material can lead to the unearthing of literary topoi and motifs of broader circulation – neither particularly Jewish nor especially Christian – adopted, and adapted, by both religious groups.
-I focus here on two examples, demonstrating the reciprocal potential of a comparative study of Christian and rabbinic sources in Late Antique Roman Palestine.
-In these cases, the investigation of the sources representing the two textual communities both highlights their different religious agendas and allows for the restoration of patterns of their broader cultural backdrop with which they converse.
-In other words, complementing the traditional path of dialogue between Jewish and Christian traditions, I propagate the avenue of unearthing and mapping broader common, neither Jewish nor Christian, patterns reflected in those traditions.
+I hope that this study, together with others, will further the development of a mode of investigation that argues that a comparative analysis of Jewish and Christian material can lead to the unearthing of literary topoi and motifs in broader circulation—neither particularly Jewish nor especially Christian—adopted, and adapted, by both religious groups.
+I focus here on two examples, demonstrating the reciprocal potential of a comparative study of Christian and rabbinic sources in late antique Roman Palestine.
+In these cases, the investigation of the sources representing the two textual communities both highlights their different religious agendas and allows for the restoration of patterns in the broader cultural backdrop with which they converse.
+In other words, complementing the traditional path of demonstrating dialogue between Jewish and Christian traditions, it is worthwhile to pursue the avenue of mapping broader common patterns reflected in those traditions.